howardlee93/bookspotmark/README.md

-bookmarks a page and the spot where you left off reading
+chrome extension that bookmarks a page and the spot where you left off reading